Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 ### Urgon’s Cabin

 Urgon Wenth lived in a one-story, one-room log cabin at the edge of town.
-A good-natured Glassblade rookie named Mila Teno (a lawful good, female wood elf [scout](https://www.dndbeyond.com/monsters/scout)) stands guard outside the front door.
+A good-natured Glassblade rookie named Mila Teno (a lawful good, female wood [[Elves|elf]] [scout](https://www.dndbeyond.com/monsters/scout)) stands guard outside the front door.
 If the characters explain why they’ve come, she allows them to enter the house and look around.
 When the characters enter the cabin, read:

 Any character who examines the mess in the cabin realizes that someone recently trashed the place while searching it.
 A successful DC 12 Intelligence ([Investigation](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Investigation)) check reveals the intruder’s footprints.
 Tulgi Lutan was the culprit, desperate for any clues that might help her cure the frigid woe that is killing her.
 Her tracks lead outside and back to her cabin (see “[Tulgi’s Cabin](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-frozen-sick#TulgisCabin "Tulgi’s Cabin")” below).